The best way to limit your digital marketing efforts is operating without a defined strategy.

-A digital strategy is the equivalent of traditional marketing’s Integrated Marketing Communication (IMC).
-It makes sure that all your channels align with the same objectives and messages.
+A digital strategy is the traditional marketing equivalent to Integrated Marketing Communication (IMC), whereby all your channels align with the same objectives and messages.

-But if you don’t know how to interpret, analyse and pull insights from your data, you’re not tapping into its full potential.
+Digital has an obvious advantage over traditional marketing: data.
+But if you don’t know how to interpret, analyse and pull insights from your data – and few know how to do this well – you’re not tapping into your full potential.

 - What is a digital strategy and the digital channel mix